 Samsung The Frame TV Quick Review

 I’ve gotten lots of questions on our TV so wanted to quickly share our experience with it!
 We’ve had the Samsung Frame TV for about a year now and absolutely love it—some people mistake it for hanging artwork, which is the goal when the TV’s not in use.
 We’ve had fun uploading our own digital drawings and photography to display across the seasons (see it with a wintery vibe at our old condo).
-The 2020 version just went on sale with choice of colored bezel included, so we finally got one for our bedroom!
+We have since also gotten the 43″ size for our bedroom.

 My only complaints relate to the cost of add-ons.
 You can definitely get a TV with similar or better picture quality for less, but not with the same sleek design aesthetic, so I don’t mind spending more for that.
-The TV itself comes with a black frame, though, so if you want a different color to match your room, you’ll need to purchase a colored bezel (aka frame) which cost us another $100 to $150 (Update: for the 2020 version on sale, you can choose an optional colored bezel as part of a package price with no additional fee for some colors/sizes!!).
+The TV itself comes with a black frame, though, so if you want a different color to match your room, you’ll need to purchase a colored bezel (aka frame) which cost us another $100 to $150.

 And lastly, for the power and AV inputs, there’s a thin clear/light gray cord that comes out of the TV that’s supposed to feel “invisible” along the wall and connects to a large black box.
 You can see this cord in my photos and the box is hidden in one of the white baskets.
 The cord doesn’t bother us, but some will not love this visually so I wanted to point it out.
 Note we used to run the cable behind the wall in our wall cutouts to hide cords, then read that this particular cable is not rated safe to go behind the wall (potential fire hazard) unless you can purchase a behind the wall cord for an additional ~$200.
 We’ve made do with using mantle decor to hide the standard cable it comes with!